 If you can’t measure something, it’s hard to improve it.
 So it’s important to create specific goals and success measures for the new org structure.
 The most switched-on marketing leaders measure operational factors such as campaign approval times, marketing compliance, missed deadlines, agency cost run-overs, media production runovers, brief revisions and campaign creation timeframes – among others.
 And if any of these blow out, it can be an important indicator that something needs to change: for instance, if agency costs skyrocket for one team, it may be an indication that they need training in brief-writing.

 The big benefit from measuring marketing process and resource-based information is that when combined with budgets and campaign results, it provides a true measure of the return on investment of marketing activities.

 Once the new structure is live, the people working in it will also identify new problems.
 And they may well be right.
 Allow people to follow whether key objectives are being met, and to provide feedback.
 Develop strategies to minimise any issues that may arise or make changes as required.

 There is no one-size-fits-all marketing team structure.
 But there are ways to make your marketing organisation work smarter.

-Simple’s intelligent marketing platform supports marketing team structures of all shapes and complexities to plan, manage and measure their marketing work, from agile teams to distributed enterprise structures.
+Simple’s intelligent marketing resource management platform supports marketing team structures of all shapes and complexities to plan, manage and measure their marketing work, from agile teams to distributed enterprise structures.
 To find out how reach out to one of our representatives.